 If you’re one of the excited stallholders granted a space at the Hive Market, please leave a comment below with details of your business and the products you’ll be offering customers.
 We’re happy to provide information like this to all our readers, so they can plan in advance to visit and do a little market shopping.

 You can follow Bee’s Tees on Facebook for more information.
 Brooke Archer also writes a blog about food, family, craft and handmade clothing under the Bee’s Tees banner.
-Follow the Hive Market on Facebook or email the Hive Market for details.
+Follow the Hive Market on Facebook for details.